 3. Walltown Crags

 Walltown itself with its country park is definitely worth a visit, but to get up close and personal to Hadrian’s Wall, the Crags offer some of the best access.
 This walking trail is ideal for anyone looking for the best in rural strolls Northumberland has to offer.
 Livestock alert here!

 Northumberland is one of those wonderful counties and stretches of the UK that strives to offer you a bit of everything.
 That goes just as much for dog walkers and their pets as it does for everyone else.
 The National Park is absolutely brimming with breath-taking sights, and naturally, all pets are going to love being this far out in the open.
 These dog friendly Northumberland coastal cottages are a must if you are thinking about booking a trip to this part of the world.

 If you’re tired of walking around, then definitely take a look at our list of pet friendly days out in Northumberland, too.
 The best dog walks here may well lead you to one or two places you can pop into with your pup – take a look around and see for yourself!

 The Heritage Coast is also an amazing highlight of the region.
 Dog walking in Northumberland is breezy, inspiring, and always memorable for the right reasons.
 You are also in a great spot to explore the rest of the North, from the Pennines to the North East and the Yorkshire Dales a little further down.

-Therefore, we really do recommend Northumberland as a perfect spot for you to take your pets on all kinds of green and craggy doggie walks.
+Therefore, we really do recommend Northumberland as a perfect spot for you to take your pets on all kinds of green and scenic dog walks.
 Why not make a point of booking a holiday close to here soon?